We are temporarily closed

 You can book a ticket online here or in person on the day of your visit.

-Please only make a free ticket for the day and time you are planning to come, as making multiple bookings and then not visiting prevents others from being able to visit.
+Please only make a free ticket for the day and time you are planning to come.
+Making multiple bookings and then not visiting prevents other people from being able to visit, so please be considerate to others.

 While entry is still free, we are asking those that are able to consider making a donation to help the museum through these difficult times, particularly when we can only welcome a fraction of our usual visitor numbers.